inveniosoftware/docs-invenio-rdm/docs/develop/architecture/communities.md

 **No self role change**

-A member cannot change its own role.
-This prevents owners and managers from loosing their access, as they'll have to ask another manager/owner to perform the change.
+A member cannot change their own role.
+This prevents owners and managers from losing their access as they'll have to ask another manager/owner to perform the change.

 **Visibility can be changed by members themselves**